steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/scripts/README.md

 ### drupal_admin
 This folder contains scripts to help with Drupal 8 administration.

-* `admin_login.sh` Performs a drush uli command, allowing you to create the admin username and password.
+* `set_admin_password` Performs a couple of drush commands, to create the  admin username and password.

 ### install